 Field Ecology: Skills for Science and Beyond Overview

 Field Ecology: Skills for Science and beyond is an intensive, four-week course that will challenge you in every way.
 This course is a shortened version of the Advanced Ecology summer course.
-Nevertheless, at its heart lie the highly regarded OTS “field problems”, which engage students in the fast-paced formulation of research questions, experimental design, data collection, analysis, and oral and written presentations.
+Nevertheless, at its heart lie the highly regarded OTS “field-inspired research problems”, which engage students in the fast-paced formulation of research questions based on field observations, experimental design, data collection, analysis, and oral and written presentations.

 Course participants are eligible for pilot and research awards provided by the OTS Fellowship program.
 Students most complete the course successfully to be eligible.
 For more information click here